Upper San Antonio River: A Community Project to Protect Recreational Uses

 Basin: San Antonio River

-- Background and Goals
+Overview and Goals

-The goal of this project is to reduce bacteria concentrations to within acceptable risk levels for contact recreation in Salado Creek (Segment 1910), Walzem Creek (Segment 1910A), and the Upper San Antonio River (Segment 1911).
-The San Antonio River Authority (SARA) is a partner in this TMDL project.
+The stream segments included in the project are Salado Creek (Segment 1910), Walzem Creek (Segment 1910A), and the Upper San Antonio River (Segment 1911).
+Texas AgriLife Research and the San Antonio River Authority (SARA) are key partners in this project.

 - Three TMDLs for Bacteria in the San Antonio Area , Segments 1910, 1910A, and 1911

 - Response to Public Comment